Denise Trudel

 Denise Trudel (/fr/; born August 27, 1955) is a Canadian politician.
 She was a Coalition Avenir Québec (CAQ) member of the National Assembly of Quebec for the Capitale-Nationale region Charlesbourg riding from 2012 to 2014, elected in the 2012 election.
+He ran in Roberval in 2018, losing to premier Philippe Couillard.

 Prior to her election to the provincial legislature, Trudel served on the Quebec City Council from 2005 to 2012.

 Personal

 Trudel is the daughter of former Quebec City Councillor Gilles Trudel.